 The Mervaille have embraced the lofty dream of community progress, dedicating themselves to the dream of improving Luisant, whether it be through impassioned leadership and heroic acts or the roar of the forge and the strident glory of shaped metal.
 Their family philosophy holds that true immortality lies in one’s legacy; in buildings and communities that stand the test of time.

-Skills: Firearms, Engineering, Mining, Morale, Mercantilism
+Skills: Zeal, Engineering, Mining, Morale, Mercantilism

 Scum: An absent-minded inventor who dreams only of leaving the village, considering time dedicated to such a small and insignificant place wasted.

 Peasant: A fiery and zealous acolyte who strives for virtue and justice, to uplift his fellow men out of the darkness of their current condition.

 Merchant: A smith whose mind bursts with intricate inventions of brass and steel, imagining how they could make the lives of his fellows easier and bring new knowledge to Luisant.

 Gentry: A charismatic and beloved commander of the town guard, who inspires her men both in word and action as she leads them against the ghastly dangers of the forest.

 She tosses fitfully between her sheets, mind entrenched in thoughts of the mage’s expression of magic.
 Her body still tingled with the excitement that sparked through the air.
 Even in the darkness of her room she could see the way the stone burst with just the beckoning of the mage’s will.
 The need to feel it again was more than her need to sleep, to eat, to breath.
 She hungered for more.